GustavJaner/cheat-sheets/docs/git.md

 ## STASH
 ```
-$ git stash           # Save changes (both staged and unstaged) of current branch away to the Stash Stack
+$ git stash           # Save changes (both staged and unstaged) of current branch and Push to the Stash Stack

 $ git stash list      # List all stashed stashes on the Stack